The Story of Ferdinand: Audio adaptations

 In 1951, Capitol Records released Walt Disney's Ferdinand the Bull (CAS 3095), adapted from the book by Alan Livingston with music by Billy May and narrated by Don Wilson, as a 10" 78 RPM album.
 This recording was later released by Capitol in LP format in 1961 as part of The Sorcerer's Apprentice from Walt Disney's Fantasia (J-3253); the album was re-released in 1972 by Wonderland Records (L-8110).

 The story was released as an audio recording in 1967 by Scholastic Records (CC 0606) as a 7" 33-1/3 RPM LP.
 The story was narrated by former professional boxing champion Juan Nazario with music composed, arranged and conducted by Arthur Rubenstein.

-Gwen Verdon narrated the story for a 1971 Caedmon Records recording, The Story Of Ferdinand And Other Stories (TC 1341).
+Gwen Verdon narrated the story for a 1971 Caedmon Records recording, The Story of Ferdinand and Other Stories (TC 1341).

-In 1973, Columbia Records released a recording, The Story Of Ferdinand/Andy and the Lion (CR 21519) narrated by Owen Jordan.
+In 1973, Columbia Records released a recording, The Story of Ferdinand/Andy and the Lion (CR 21519), narrated by Owen Jordan.

 Film adaptations

 The story was adapted by Walt Disney as a short animated film entitled Ferdinand the Bull in 1938, in a style similar to his Silly Symphonies series.
 Ferdinand the Bull won the 1938 Academy Award for Best Short Subject (Cartoons).

 A 3D feature-length computer-animated film remake, titled Ferdinand, was released in 2017.
 It was directed by Carlos Saldanha and produced by 20th Century Fox Animation and Blue Sky Studios.
-Ferdinand was nominated for Best Animated Film (ultimately losing to Coco) in the 90th Academy Awards.
+Ferdinand was nominated for Best Animated Film (but losing to Pixar's Coco) in the 90th Academy Awards.